syncfusion-content/asp.netwebforms-docs/aspnet/RichTextEditor/Working-with-Content.md

 ### Using ASP.NET Validator

-To use ASP.NET validators with RichTextEditor control, set the ID of the RichTextEditor as the value of the ControlToValidate property of the validator.
+To use ASP.NET validator with RichTextEditor control, set the ID of the RichTextEditor as the value of the ControlToValidate property of the validator.

 {% highlight html %}